tumblewader/express-auto-catch-router/README.md

 // Create an instance of the enhanced router const router = new AsyncRouter().getRouter();

+// Or with router options
+const routerWithOptions = new AsyncRouter({
+  caseSensitive: true,
+  strict: true,
+  mergeParams: true
+}).getRouter();

 // Define a route without manual try/catch handling: router.get('/user/:id', async (req, res) => {
   // Any error thrown here will be automatically caught and passed to next()